joehounsham/custom-device-support/README.md

 ## Overview

-For a device to be compatible with the balenaCloud platform, it needs to run balenaOS, our minimal Linux distribution built with Yocto and designed to run containers
+For a device to be compatible with the balenaCloud platform, it needs to run balenaOS, our minimal Linux distribution built with Yocto and designed to run containers.

-Balena supports a wide range of Linux SBCs and SOMs, but occasionally our list of supported devices will not include the device you would like to use with BalenaOS.
-In order to allow our customers to have the freedom to choose their own hardware, we offer our Custom Device Support service (CDS).
+Balena supports a wide range of Linux SBCs and SOMs, but occasionally our list of supported devices will not include the device you would like to use.
+In order to allow our customers to have the freedom to use their preffered hardware with Balena, we offer our Custom Device Support service (CDS).

 The outcome of CDS is a production-grade custom version of balenaOS built for your Linux device of choice, with ongoing support including test-and-release of upgraded OS versions.